7 Golden Insight From Fanatical Prospecting by Jeb Blount

 Lesson 2: Your pipeline is your lifeline

 Yes!
 Really.
 In prospecting, you fill up your pipeline to save your sales life.
 As the bloodstream is to a human, so is the pipeline to a prospector.
-Do you stop feeding because you have enough blood in your system?
+Do you stop eating because you have enough blood in your system?
 No, right?
 Then keep prospecting.
 Even when you’ve exceeded your target, prospect to replace possible fallouts and save your butt on rainy days.

 In the book Fanatical Prospecting, Jeb emphasized a lot on the “30-day rule”.
 The 30-Day Rule is almost, if not always in play, in B2B and high-end B2C sales.
 In short-cycle transactional sales, the 30-Day Rule may become the “One-Week Rule” or even the “3-Days Rule” as the case may be, however the idea is similar.